jeenskim/jeenskim.github.io/_posts/2025-03-09-GPU acceleration on FeniCS using PETSc.md

 One limitation of CuPy is that it doesn't support multi-GPUs in its basic setting, so scaling up to larger problems can be difficult.

-On the other hand, PETSc support multi-GPUs and it is better to use PETSc for large scale problems.
+On the other hand, PETSc support multi-GPUs, and it is better to use PETSc for large scale problems.
 In addition, PETSc provides different types of preconditioners for linear solvers.